Best Micro 4/3 macro lenses

 - OM System M.Zuiko Digital ED 90mm f/3.5 Macro IS PRO

-As a photographer, I know that the first thing we tend to do is look at the minimum focusing distance of a macro lens, but I’d advise you to make sure you compare all the aspects.
-Relying on this parameter alone isn’t enough to judge your ability to get close to your subject.
-Remember that the minimum focusing distance is measured from the sensor, not the front lens.
+As a photographer, I know that the first thing we tend to check on a macro lens is the minimum focusing distance.
+Still, I’d really recommend comparing all the key specifications.
+This figure alone isn’t enough to understand how close you can actually get to your subject, because the minimum focusing distance is measured from the sensor, not from the front of the lens.

 Olympus M.Zuiko 30mm f/3.5 Macro